 Currently, leading contenders for CHP systems are Baxi, E-ON, and Honda.

-• Baxi have announced the Ecogen (photo), commercially available from April 2010 through British Gas.
+• Baxi are now selling the Ecogen (photo) through British Gas.
 It is designed to look like and easily replace a normal gas boiler, and has a thermal output of 24 kW.
 It also generates 1.1 kW of electricity using a free-piston Stirling engine (external combustion).
 The overall efficiency is said to be 92%.
 It is claimed to produce around 1800–2400 kWh per year.
 The cost is likely to be around £5000.
 The Ecogen does create carbon dioxide, but by producing both electricity and heat it is claimed to reduce the carbon footprint of a typical home by at least one tonne a year.
-Baxi estimates that under the Feed-In Tariff (see above), combined with savings on electricity imported from the grid, typical users could expect to save around £350–£400 a year on their energy bills.
+Baxi estimates that under the Feed-in Tariff (see above), combined with savings on electricity imported from the grid, typical users could expect to save around £350–£400 a year on their energy bills.
 It will be interesting to see the Ecogen's performance, cost and payback time in actual use.

 A major advantage of such systems could be that they can continue to power essential services such as freezers and a few lights if there is a power cut.
 This requires special design features, because for safety reasons such systems must not put voltage on the mains if the mains fails.